Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

-As in other sensitivity analysis, it is fundamentally challenging to specify the threshold of the robustness values for mediation analysis without additional information.
+As in all sensitivity analyses, it is fundamentally challenging to specify the threshold of the robustness values for mediation analysis without additional information.
 The threshold is often problem-specific.
-If a study has rich observed covariates, then researchers may not worry too much about omitted-variable bias.
-On the contrary, if a study misses important covariates that may confound the exposure, mediator and outcome, then researchers may specify high threshold for the strength of $R$ parameters.
+If a study has rich observed covariates, then researchers may not worry too much about OVB.
+On the contrary, if a study misses important covariates that may confound the exposure, mediator, and outcome, then researchers may specify a high threshold for the strength of $R$ parameters.
 Although we cannot solve this problem mathematically, we can report some observed sample $R^2$'s as the reference values.
 For instance, we can report the sample $R^2$'s, $\{\hat{R}_{y\sim a\mid m}^2, \hat{R}_{y\sim m\mid a}^2, \hat{R}_{m\sim a}^2\}$ when there is no observed covariate (See Section \ref{subsec::illustrations-single} below), and $\{\max_{j}\hat{R}_{y\sim c_j\mid a,m,c_{-j}}^2, \max_{j}\hat{R}_{m\sim c_j\mid a,c_{-j}}^2\}$ when there are observed covariates $c_j$'s (See Section \ref{subsec::illustrations-multiple} below).

 To address the fundamental difficulty of specifying the range of the sensitivity parameters, \citet{cinelli2020making} propose an alternative strategy called {\it formal benchmarking}.
 We can also extend their strategy to the Baron--Kenny approach.
-Instead of directly bounding the original $R$ parameters, formal benchmarking bounds the relative strengths of $u$ compared to one covariate $c_j$, after controlling for the remaining covariates $c_{-j}$.
-Following \citet{cinelli2020making}, we define
+Due to the space limit, we relegate the discussion to Section \ref{sec::formal-benchmarking} of the Supplementary Material and implement it in our R package.